Skip to main content

 Select the Form you want to update the "Date" and then click "Edit Form" in the right-hand panel ⤵

-The system fields that are already placed on the form are displayed on the left-hand side whereas fields not on the form are shown in a list in the right-hand panel in the "Fields" tab.
+The system fields that are already placed on the form are displayed on the right-hand side whereas fields not on the form are shown in a list in the left-hand panel in the "Fields" tab ⤵

 First, decide on the layout of your Form using "Web Elements" ⤵